phil303/react-touch/README.md

 #### Props
 - `style: Object`
 An object that defines the initial position of the draggable component.
 This is a required property.
-You can pass any of the following styles to it and they'll be passed back out in the callback with every animation tick.
+You can pass any of the following styles to it and they'll be updated and passed back out in the callback with every animation tick.

   - `translateX`
   - `translateY`